 Q: Why are crows so smart?

-A: The ratio of bird to brain size is similar to primate to brain size.
-Primates are incredibly smart and capable of using tools that they have made to aid in food retrieval.
+A: The bird-to-brain size ratio is similar to the primate-to-brain size.
+Primates are incredibly smart and capable of using tools they have made to aid food retrieval.
 Another factor that comes into play with crows is the amount of neurons they have packed into such a tiny brain.
-Since the neurons are what transfer thoughts and ideas to other neurons, the birds are capable of quick thinking skills and problem-solving.
-They have approximately 1.5 billion neurons in their brains, which is similar to that found in some primates, like the gorilla.
+Since the neurons transfer thoughts and ideas to other neurons, the birds can quickly think and problem-solve.
+They have approximately 1.5 billion neurons in their brains, similar to that found in some primates, like the gorilla.

 Q: What is the smartest animal?